raulcano/articles/stop-printing-money.md

 Another consequence of having more people capable of and incentivized to saving their income is that it increases the likelihood of investments, which are a necessary condition for premise 1 to hold.
 That is, some savers would ask themselves if they can beat the rate of deflation by investing their money instead of just hoarding it, so there would be spending in the form of new businesses which have to promise at least as high returns as the ones given by the deflationary trend itself.
 Those businesses create new job opportunities and contribute to a healthy economy by developing its productivity.

 Another point stated in the argument, is that a non-inflationary currency would lead to bankrupcies.
-It is true that if the amount of money in circulation decreases rapidly, then those who hold debt then will have to pay a bigger amount for their credit in terms of purchase power, since every time they have to pay a part of their debt that money is worth more and more.
+This is especially true if the amount of money in circulation decreases rapidly.
+Those who hold debt then will have to pay a bigger amount for their credit in terms of purchase power, since every time they have to pay a part of their debt that money is worth more and more.
 In that case, bankrupcies are likely to happen.
 However, as Jörg Guido Hülsmann puts it in his piece ["Deflation and Liberty"](https://mises.org/library/deflation-and-liberty-1):

 ```
 In short, the true crux of deflation is that it does not